-The scientific program at the ISL is changing from nuclear physics to solid state physics.
-To meet demands from solid state physics users, which use already 50% of the available beam time [2] it is necessary to get higher intensities in the energy range between 2 to 6 MeV/u, which is impossible with the present machine.

-For this reason, the tandem injector will be replaced by a combination of an ECR ion source on a 200 kV, which will produce highly charged ions with charge-to-mass-ratios between 1/8 and 1/4, and a VE-RFQ.
-This combination will accelerate the ions to energies between 0.09 and 0.36 MeV/u to cover the range of final energies out of the cyclotron between 1.5 and 6 MeV/u.
+The scientific program at the ISL has been changed from nuclear physics to solid state physics [2].
+To get higher intensities in the energy range between 2 to 6 MeV/u, the tandem injector will be replaced by a combination of an ECR ion source on a 200 kV platform and a VE-RFQ, to meet demands from solid state physics users.
+The combination will accelerate the ions to energies between 0.09 and 0.36 MeV/u to cover the range of final energies out of the cyclotron between 1.5 and 6 MeV/u.

-The VE-RFQ-Structure
+II.
+THE VE-RFQ-STRUCTURE

 In a Radio Frequency Quadrupole (RFQ) structure [3,4] acceleration is achieved by a geometrical modulation of quadrupole electrodes leading to axial components of the field.
-The mechanical modulation of the RFQ-quadrupole electrodes, as indicated in fig. 2, creates an electrical field which has a longitudinal component to accelerate and a radial component to focus.
-The shape of the electrodes is characterized by the parameters aperture radius a, modulation m and the modulation period L.